tossik8/broadcast-server/README.md

 - The client uses a separate thread to receive messages, allowing simultaneous sending and receiving.
 - If the server closes, clients detect the disconnection and exit cleanly using a `SIGINT` signal to interrupt the input prompt.

+## Credits

+This project was inspired by the [Broadcast Server](https://roadmap.sh/projects/broadcast-server) project idea from roadmap.sh.

 ## Author

 Nikita Toropov